The most important conditions that makes a patient ideal for an implant dentistry treatment, are the followings:

 Commitment to oral health is not only the best way to make the patient suitable for dental implants, but it also helps to prevent other serious conditions and tooth problems.
 Regular brushing, flossing, and use of mouthash is essential for maintaining oral health, It is also recommended to participate in a dental check-up half yearly.

 Circumstances where dental implants may not be suitable, or situations that have an increased risk of dental implant failure, include:

-It restrict the blood flow to the gums, and surrounding tissues.
-It may also stop the jawbone from integrating with the implant, that means the patient won’t have a stable root, Without a strong root, the dental implant has a high chance of failure
+It restricts the blood flow to the gums, and the surrounding tissues.
+It may also stop the jawbone from integrating with the implant, that means the patient will not have a stable root.
+Hence, without a strong root, the dental implant has a high chance of failure.

 It disrupts and slows down the healing process of the gums

-Gum disease has to be treated prior to implantation since severe gum disease causes jawbone loss.
+Gum disease has to be treated prior to the implantation since severe gum diseases will cause jawbone loss.